matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 All current endpoints within `/_matrix/identity/api/v1/` will be duplicated into `/_matrix/identity/v2`, noting that MSC2134 changes the behaviour of lookups.
 Authentication is still expected on MSC2134's proposed endpoints.
+Support for `application/x-form-www-urlencoded` parameters in requests will be dropped from all endpoints.

 Any request to any endpoint within `/_matrix/identity/v2`, with the exception
 of: